rlepigre/itauto/README.md

 The `smt` tactic is `itauto` using as theory solver a combination à la Nelson-Oppen of `congruence` and `lia` (see `test-suite/no_test_lia.v`).

 `Require Import Cdcl.NOlra` also defines the `smt` tactic but combine `congruence` and `lra` (see `test-suite/no_test_lra.v`).

+When set, the flag `Itauto Classic` instructs `itauto` to use the classical axiom `Classical.nnpp` (only if it present in the environment).
+This has a positive impact on performance.

 ## Bug report